 Already hosted with another provider?
 Want to move your website to Fastdot?
 This tutorial will outline the steps for transferring your site to Fastdot.

-Step 1 – Backup your files
+Step 1 of transferring a website – Backup your files

 First of all, you need to download the site from your old host.
 You can do this in one of two ways: